 6. Maintain an Incident Monitoring System

 Tracking and recording incident reports in your facility are essential to preventing and reducing workplace violence in healthcare.
+This is one of the main reasons why you need incident management software.
 An incident monitoring system can integrate with your security measures and help you record details, maintain records, and identify trends and triggers for better risk management.

 You could discover that violent events peak during a certain time of day, occur more often in a specific department, etc. By using insights you gain from the incidents reported in addition to “near misses”, you can take specific measures to address the causes and triggers of violent events.
 This can help reduce violent events moving forward.